UK Auction Buyer’s Guide

 Phillips’ premises, sale, and exhibition venues are subject to CCTV video surveillance and recording for security, client service and bid monitoring purposes.
 Phillips’ auctions will be filmed for simultaneous live broadcast on Phillips’ and third-party websites and applications.

 Identification of Business or Trade Buyers

-- Where the buyer is an EU VAT registered business, Phillips requires the business’s VAT registration number.
+Where the buyer is a UK or EU VAT registered business, Phillips requires the business’s VAT registration number.

-These details can be scanned and emailed to us, or alternatively they can be faxed or mailed.
-If these requirements are not met, we will be unable to cancel/refund any applicable VAT.
+These details can be scanned and emailed to us.
+If we do not hold this and other information which may be required, including as stated in the UK Tax Guide below, we will be unable to cancel/refund any applicable VAT.

 Lots of upholstered furniture manufactured in 1950 or after may not comply with the levels of fire resistance for domestic upholstered furniture under the Furniture and Furnishings (Fire) (Safety) Regulations 1988 (as amended ) (the “Regulations”).
 These items are sold as decorative works of art and should not be used in your home as domestic furniture, unless they are reupholstered, re-stuffed or recovered (as appropriate) with materials complying with the Regulations.
 Please speak to a specialist before the sale for information on whether the lots have been recently upholstered.